iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 2 reviews"/>
 </p>

+> The app seems great (simple, unobtrusive, easy to use, no major privacy issues) but what good is the app if people can't easily report their covid results?
+Why haven't they partnered with testing facilities to provide this code automatically upon getting a positive result?
+I've had this app for months and haven't gotten a single notification ever<br> :date: __2021-01-10 00:52:39__

 > Adventrouous to say the least<br> :date: __2021-01-08 06:45:13__

 > The reasonable use of this app doesnt make sense<br> :date: __2021-01-08 00:14:51__